-The Group has policies in place to ensure that sales of products are made to customers with an appropriate credit history and the Group performs periodic credit evaluation of its customers, taking into account its financial position, past experience and other factors.
+In respect of trade receivables, the Group has policies in place to ensure that sales of products are made to customers with an appropriate credit history and the Group performs periodic credit evaluation of its customers, taking into account its financial position, past experience and other factors.
 The Directors consider the Group does not have a significant concentration of credit risk.
-No single customer accounted for more than 8% (2016: 6%) of the Group's total revenue during the year.